-I'm a Professor of Humanities and Liberal Studies at San Francisco State University, where I have been working since Fall 2007.
+I'm a Professor of Humanities and Liberal Studies at San Francisco State University.
 Before coming to SFSU, I was an Associate Professor at the Physics Department of the Federal University in Juiz de Fora, MG, Brazil.
+I am also a Corresponding Member of the Brazilian Academy of Philosophy.

 I also enjoy teaching science at undergraduate and graduate levels.
 In the teaching section of this site you will find descriptions of some of the courses I taught, with links that I found useful, as well as courses that I am interested in teaching in the future.